JoshuaBillson/VNH5019Controller/README.md

 mode: The Method Of Communication, Either I2C or SRL\
 channel: The Channel Whose Speed We Want To Set (ONE, TWO, or BOTH)\
-value: The Value We Want To Write\
+value: The Value We Want To Write From -100 to 100

 Returns: Nothing